lacclab/OneStop-Eye-Movements/README.md

 ## Overview

-OneStop One Movements (in short OneStop) is a large-scale corpus of eye movements in reading with 360 participants and over 2.6 million word tokens.
+OneStop One Movements (in short OneStop) is a large-scale English corpus of eye movements in reading with **360 participants** and over **2.6 million word tokens**, collected using an EyeLink 1000 Plus eyetracker.

 The dataset contains four sub-corpora, one for each of the following reading regimes: